ZelzerLab/3D-MAPs/README.md

        c_n_pos02 (Characteristics).mat,
        c_n_pos03 (Characteristics).mat, ... etc

-2. Open the script "Bone_registration_using_eigenvector" in MATLAB by double clicking it.
+2. Open the script "Bone_registration_using_eigenvector" and set the directory of each growth plate sample which you want to register.

-3. Set the following variables as "true" or "false" depending if you are registering proximal or distal growth plates.
-The following code below will register only the distal growth plates in the data\subfolder
+If you want to register both proximal and distal samples of the same type of growth plate then ignore_distal and ignore_proximal variables are false.
+Otherwise depending on the availability of distal or proximal samples these variables should be defined as true or false.

  ```
 ignore_distal=false;
 ignore_proximal=true;

 ```

-4. Set the data path
+4. Set the data path.
+Below is an example for setting the data path of two distal ulna samples.

 ```
 path_distal='data\Nuclei_and_Cells_DU_S84_m3_wt\','data\Nuclei_and_Cells_DU_S96_m3_mut\';